 Andre, an abstract artist, earned her business degree with a focus in marketing in 1993 at the University of North London, but has always been passionate about art.
 She completed her BFA at the Massachusetts College of Art in 2000 and six years later, she completed her MFA at the Maine College of Art.

 “I kind of like the sound of brushstrokes- I always have” says Andre.
 Her canvases have different textures; there is a mixture of brushstrokes and scratches that dig into the paint.
 Through her experiments with brushwork, she “was trying to come up with mark making” to find “an abstract way to talk about seagrass”.

 Though Andre has a creative and artistic mind, the subject matter of her work is surprisingly scientific.
-For the past two years she has been focused on advocating for environmental issues, particularly for seagrass habitats suffering from rapid climate change and pollution.
+For the past two years she has focused on advocating for environmental issues, particularly for seagrass habitats suffering from rapid climate change and pollution.

 Seagrass is a flowering plant that thrives in fully saline environments across the globe.
 Seagrass beds can be so large and abundant that they can be seen from space.
 The coastlines of Saudi Arabia, for example, host a large and healthy bed of seagrass and has the largest population of dugong living in it.

 Alyssa Novak, a Research Assistant Professor at Boston University, said that “Seagrasses are important because they provide a lot of ecosystem services.
 They can improve water quality.”
 Novak has spent years doing research and restoring seagrass in the New England region.
 Due to climate change, there is a rapid global loss of seagrass.
 According to Novak, that one of the driving factors for losing seagrass is an increase in water temperatures.

 “We have to start thinking about what we can do now to help clean out oceans” said Andre.
 She does her part by donating her sales to organizations that protect seagrass habitats or that advocate for environmental issues.